mondskiez/ansible_control/README.md

 Existing Ubuntu Server with OpenSSH enabled and a user with sudo privileges

-:arrow_forward" A. Create an ssh-key pair on Windows or Linux/MacOS
+:arrow_forward: A. Create an ssh-key pair on Windows or Linux/MacOS

 ```rust
 $ ssh-keygen -t ed25519 -C "add your comment for this key"